 NOTED: WE ARE FLEXIBLE, WE DON’T LIMIT THE TIME FOR YOUR TRIP, WE ONLY SET ESTIMATED TIME BY FLOLLOWING OUR EXPERIANCE!

-CHECK ATTRACTIONS AND PRICE ON THE NEXT PAGES
+CHECK PRICE AND HISTORY ON THE NEXT PAGES

 Kratié, alternatively Kraches or Kracheh (Khmer: ក្រចេះ, Krâchéh [krɑˈceh]) is a province (khaet) of Cambodia located in the northeast.
 It borders Stung Treng to the north, Mondulkiri to the east, Kampong Thom and Kampong Cham to the west, and Tbong Khmum and Vietnam to the south.
 The area now known as Kratié was part of the early first millennium Kingdom of Funan until Funan itself was superseded and absorbed in the 6th century by Chenla.
 Sampheak Borak, the former Royal Capital during the Chenla Era, is located in Sambo District.
 In addition, Kratié has Vihear Sasar Muayroy Pagoda built in the 16th century.
 This pagoda is related to a Khmer legend Krapeur Nen Thun (Venerable Monk Thun, the Crocodile).
 Kratié has several temples built in the 8th century such as Khvas Pi, Pram, and Koh Kring that has perfect deities, ancient halls, Khmer ancient houses, and French-style buildings.
 The area near Kratié along the Mekong River was one of the most densely populated regions of the pre-Angkorian era of Cambodia.

 MEKONG RIVER IN KRATIE